r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 - On GitHub, click the "New" button in the repository section to create a new repository.
 - Give the repository a name, optionally add a README, and click "Create Repository".

+- If you are working with someone else's repo and you are not a collaborator in it, you are required to fork it before cloning it.
+- A Github fork creates a personal copy of a repository, allowing you to make changes and propose updates via pull requests.

 ### Cloning a Repository
 ```bash
 git clone <repository_url>